-Although the photon has an exact energy, the quantum uncertainty in the initial position of the pointer will produce some uncertainty in the pointer position at any later time.
+Although the photon has an exact energy, the quantum uncertainty in the initial position of the pointer produces uncertainty in the pointer position at any later time.
 The probability density of finding the pointer at a position $y$ is given by

-With many such pointer positions (so that we knew $\rho_\text{meas}(y,t)$ perfectly) we could infer an $E_\gamma$.
-In a single measurement however, we will find the pointer at a single definite position and, as is the case with experiment, we will assign a single energy to each incident photon.
-In the case where there is finite pointer uncertainty there is no way infer the photon energy $E_\gamma$ perfectly from the position of the pointer.
-The best we can do is to assign the photon energy that was most likely to have caused that particular pointer position.
-Supposing the pointer packet to be Gaussian, as we shall do henceforth, this amounts to assigning
+If this measured distribution were known, then one could correctly infer the true photon energy $E_\gamma$.
+In a single measurement, however, the pointer is found at a single position that is distributed as $\rho_\text{meas}(y,t)$.
+The best estimate of the true energy is that which was most likely to have caused the observed pointer position.
+Taking the initial pointer wave packet $|\phi(y)|^2$ to be Gaussian and centered at $y=0$, this amounts to assigning the energy

-We shall take the initial pointer packet $|\phi(y)|^2$ to be centred on $y=0$ and of variance $\sigma_y^2$.
-With this stipulation the energy dispersion function becomes
+The energy dispersion function $D(E|E_\gamma)$ is the distribution of possible energy values recorded by the instrument given the true energy $E_\gamma$.
+If the pointer packet has initial variance $\sigma_y^2$, the distribution of measured pointer positions \eqref{eq:meas_point} may be translated into the distribution of recorded energies \eqref{y_to_E}, giving